-Judged by an independent panel of industry leaders, the SARAs are open to all professionals across the recruitment industry.
-Now in their 18th year, they are recognised as an endorsement of excellence and the awards night is widely considered a highlight of the recruitment industry’s social calendar.
+The SARAs are recognised as an endorsement of excellence and the awards night is widely considered a highlight of the recruitment industry’s social calendar.

 But there’s much more to the SARAs than a lavish social event.
-Charles Cameron, CEO of the Recruitment, Consulting and Staffing Association Australia & New Zealand (RCSA), is one of the judges in this year’s SARAs.
+Charles Cameron, CEO of the Recruitment, Consulting and Staffing Association Australia & New Zealand (RCSA), has judged the SARAs for a number of years.

 He is also Vice President of the World Employment Confederation, and leads more than 50 recruitment and staffing associations from across the globe as Chair of the National Federations Committee.
-He brings an excellent depth of knowledge and experience to this year’s judging panel.
+He brings an excellent depth of knowledge and experience to the SARAs judging panel.

 “Awards bring the industry together to rally around professionalism and to highlight the need to support one another and recognise greatness.”